Introduction to pypsa#

 Name: now, dtype: float64

-How does this magic work?
-The plotting function will look up the colors specified in n.carriers for each carrier and match it with the second index-level of s.
+In the backend, the plotting function will look up the colors specified in n.carriers for each carrier and match it with the second index-level of s.

 Modifying networks#